-Fabio Previtali Sapienza University of Rome Alejandro Bordallo Micó University of Edinburgh Subramanian Ramamoorthy University of Edinburgh
+Fabio Previtali Sapienza University of Rome Alejandro Bordallo University of Edinburgh Luca Iocchi Sapienza University of Rome Subramanian Ramamoorthy University of Edinburgh

 Abstract-Understanding activities of people in a monitored environment is a topic of active research, motivated by applications requiring context-awareness.
 Inferring future agent motion is useful not only for improving tracking accuracy, but also for planning in an interactive motion task.
-Despite rapid advances in the area of activity forecasting, many stateof-the-art methods are still cumbersome for use on realistic robots.
+Despite rapid advances in the area of activity forecasting, many state-of-the-art methods are still cumbersome for use in realistic robots.
 This is due to the requirement of having good semantic scene and map labelling, as well as assumptions made regarding possible goals and types of motion.
 Many emerging applications require robots with modest sensory and computational ability to robustly perform such activity forecasting in high density and dynamic environments.
-We address this by combining a novel multi-camera tracking method, efficient multi-resolution representations of state and a standard Inverse Reinforcement Learning (IRL) technique, to demonstrate performance that is sometimes better than the state-of-the-art in the literature.
-In this framework, the IRL method uses agent trajectories from a distributed tracker, and the output reward functions, describing the agent's goal-oriented navigation within a Markov Decision Process (MDP) model, can be used to estimate the agent's set of possible future activities.
-We conclude with a quantitative evaluation comparing the proposed method against others from the literature.
+We address this by combining a novel multi-camera tracking method, efficient multi-resolution representations of state and a standard Inverse Reinforcement Learning (IRL) technique, to demonstrate performance that is better than the state-of-the-art in the literature.
+In this framework, the IRL method uses agent trajectories from a distributed tracker and estimates a reward function within a Markov Decision Process (MDP) model.
+This reward function can then be used to estimate the agent's motion in future novel task instances.
+We present empirical experiments using data gathered in our own lab and external corpora (VIRAT), based on which we find that our algorithm is not only efficiently implementable on a resource constrained platform but is also competitive in terms of accuracy with state-of-the-art alternatives (e.g., up to 20% better than the results reported in [1]).